debpol/crop-samples-point/README.md

     -s SIZES [SIZES ...]  box size to be cropped around the sample point -t TAGS [TAGS ...]    sample point tag to be cropped (see class in .json file) -jf JSONFILES [JSONFILES ...]
                         .json file with annotations over the images.
-We assumes that the set of images are under /imgs folder in actual path
+We assumed that the set of images are under /imgs folder in actual path

 # Contributing to annotations